Milo-L/StomataQuant/README.md

 </p>

-3. The program has begun to start up.
-A **terminal** window will appear, displaying program-related information. **You can minimize this window, but please do not close it.** Please wait for the program to launch. **Note: Startup on macOS might take longer as the system performs necessary checks and loads packages.**
+3. Upon running the program, a **terminal** window will open to display program-related information.
+You can **minimize this window but do not close it**.
+Wait for the program to launch.
+Note that startup on macOS might take longer due to system checks and package loading."

 <p align="center">